DevStarOps-org/.github/README.md

-# .github
+# Community health files and Starter template

-Community health files for the @GitHub organization
+Community health files for the @dah-dah-demos organization

 For more information, please see the article on [creating a default community health file for your organization](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file).